karan-singhh/ai_notebooks/LLM_Debates/README.md

 -   Implement a multi-round debate structure.
 -   Add a scoring mechanism that dynamically updates.
 -   Integrate more complex judging criteria.
+-   Allow user input for debate topics or arguments.
+"""